Character page for the Power Pros and Power Pro-kun Pocket games. Currently a very early work-on-progress.

 - Nice Hat:

-- The protagonists from the soccer and golf spinoffs use different headwear that leave their hair visible.
+- The protagonists from the soccer and golf spinoffs use headwear that leave their hair visible.

-- No Name Given: Except for the Power Pro 5 protagonist, none of them have canon names.
+- No Name Given: Except for the Power Pro 5 protagonist who is named Tetsuo Toi, none of them have canon names.
 If you review an ending in the gallery of a given game and the protagonist is mentioned, their name will always default to "Pawapuro" or "Pawapoke".
+In the web anime, the protagonist is also simply called Pawapuro.

 - What Happened to the Mouse?: Few of them are ever seen again after the end of a given game.
 Usually we're told they got conveniently traded to some other team offscreen.